joyceliaoo/Bravo/README.md

 if the explorer is at the treasure

-	record the solution
+	return true

-if the explorer is at a dead end (when there is no available next stepping stone)
+if there is no treasure

-	backtrack - go back to the position where a choice was made

-if the explorer is at a position and can choose only one next stepping stone ,

-       move to that stepping stone
-       turn if necessary
+	return false

+the explorer can move in 4 directions:
+0 north
+1 east
+2 south
+3 west

+for each direction

-if the explorer is at a position and can choose multiple next stepping stones,
+	if the explorer needs to make a choice remember this location

-       for each path
-       	   invoke the recursive abstraction
+	if there is an available stepping stone in that direction move to that space

-invoke the recursive abstraction
+	if there is no available stepping stone backtrack to most recent position with a choice invoke the recursive abstraction

 ## class(es), with fields and methods
 null